kristianmandrup/red-forms/README.md

 We need to enable importing this data from existing company (cloud) resources so that they can get up and running more quickly (and with less chance of making errors!)

+### Manage list of entities

+Currently the form to manage a list of entities are almost identical.
+In order to reduce duplication, work has started on a generic `List` form which could replace most (if not all) of these forms, passing `props` as needed to customize `title`, which `$service` is used etc.

+### Services

+The folder `/services` contains a [Fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) to call a backend API that it turn communicates with a data store such as Mongo DB.

+Test skeletons for these services can be found in `/test/services`

+For now, use an in-memory DB or simply mock the responses to simulate a fully functional backend - it will be integrated later (next iteration)

+## State

+Currently the application state is managed by each component.
+We want to use the [Vuex](https://vuex.vuejs.org/en/intro.html) state manager to act as a single store to manage the application state, similar to Redux for React apps.

+See *Resources* section below for more details on possible solutions for state management.

 ## Import organisation data

 This project will leverage the [easy-graphql-auth](https://github.com/tecla5/easy-graphql-auth) project using Auth0 in order to login with Github and similar cloud repositories to collect data: